Why full-day kindergarten matters

 Parents prefer FDK.

-100% of parents whose children are enrolled in full-day kindergarten said they would choose it again, and 72% of half-day kindergarten parents wish they had chosen FDK, in retrospect.
-FDK gives teachers time to get to know their students and identify and address their learning challenges early.
+In a 2005 study of full-day kindergarten programs in Delaware, 98% of parents whose children are enrolled in FDK said they would choose it again, and 72% of half-day kindergarten parents wish they had chosen FDK, in retrospect.
+Full-day kindergarten gives teachers time to get to know their students and identify and address their learning challenges early.

 Thoughtful efforts to ready schools for young learners and their families are the key to protecting the gains realized by implementing FDK.
 Colorado requires individualized school readiness plans for every child.
 Transition practices for students entering and exiting kindergarten can ensure that families continue to engage in their child’s learning — a critical factor in academic achievement — as well as build upon the child’s prior gains and proactively and appropriately address ongoing needs.